a-sumo/a-sumo.github.io/src/content/blog/eyedropper-for-spectacles-ar-glasses.md

 My prior 3D development experience involves lots of Three.js, where you'll usually write shaders inline with JavaScript or TypeScript code.
 As a result, when using Lens Studio I find myself leaning towards writing shader code rather than wrangling material graph nodes.
 For this reason, I've prioritized the use of The Material Graph Editor's Custom Code Nodes.

-Below is a screenshot of Procedural Grid's Material Graph and a snippet of shader code.
+Below is a screenshot of the Procedural Grid's Material Graph and a snippet of shader code.
 <img src="/assets/eyedropper-for-spectacles-ar-glasses/texture_grid_material_editor.png" width=1000  alt="Texture Grid Material Editor">

 The logic for reading and displaying colors is handled by a CropAreaSelector class.
 I've included some of its core methods below; they showcase ProceduralTextureProvider and [getPixels()](https://developers.snap.com/lens-studio/api/lens-scripting/classes/Built-In.ProceduralTextureProvider.html#getpixels), which are useful for reading and writing pixel data to textures.